 Coverage decisions and appeals deal with problems related to your benefits and coverage for your medical care (services, items, and Part B prescription drugs, including payment).
-To keep things simple, we generally refer to medical items, services and Medicare Part B prescription drugs as medical care.
+To keep things simple, we generally refer to medical items, services, and Medicare Part B prescription drugs as medical care.
+You use the coverage decision and appeals process for issues such as whether something is covered or not and the way in which something is covered.